one92tb/mapCreatorClient/README.md

 ![indicator](./public/img/indicatorInfo.jpg)
 - Edit or update indicators
 ![edit indicator](./public/img/editIndicator.jpg)
-- See indicators on the charts
+- See indicators on the chart
 ![charts](./public/img/charts.jpg)
 - Check indicators on the table and redirect to the map
 ![table](./public/img/table.jpg)